-- Generics and Templates are now supported, but STL/CLI has not shipped yet. - Only single inheritance of implementation is allowed. - Managed classes can not inherit from unmanaged classes and vice versa.
-This is may be a future addition. - No copy constructors or assignment operators are allowed for value types. - Member functions may not have default arguments. - Native types can grant friendship.
-Managed types cannot. - Const and volatile qualifiers on member functions are currently not allowed.
+- Generics and Templates are now supported. - Only single inheritance of implementation is allowed. - Managed classes can not inherit from unmanaged classes and vice versa.
+This may be a future addition. - No copy constructors or assignment operators are allowed. - Member functions may not have default arguments. - Friend functions and friend classes are not allowed. - Const and volatile qualifiers on member functions are currently not allowed.